About the Dojo

 - Training is split between Kenbudo Higashi Ryu and Shitoryu karate with Kobudo as required

-The first class at the honbu is not free and all fees must be paid before training begins.
+The first class at the honbu is free.

 Sessions are run by Fred East Sensei and comprise lessons to suit the level of students who attend.